Waipahu, Hawaii

-Waipahu (/haw/) is a former sugarcane plantation town and now census-designated place (CDP) located in the ʻEwa District on the island of Oʻahu in the City & County of Honolulu, Hawaiʻi, United States.
+Waipahu (/haw/) is a former sugarcane plantation town and now census-designated place (CDP) in the ʻEwa District on the island of Oʻahu in the City & County of Honolulu, Hawaiʻi, United States.
 As of the 2020 census, the CDP population was 43,485.
 The U.S. postal code for Waipahu is 96797.

 History

 Waipahu is the name of an artesian spring.
-In Hawaiian, Waipahu is derived from wai, meaning water, and pahū, meaning "burst or explode"; combined, Waipahu means "water forced up (as out of a spring)".
+In Hawaiian, "Waipahu" derives from wai, meaning water, and pahū, meaning "burst or explode"; "Waipahu" thus means "water forced up (as out of a spring)".
 The early Native Hawaiians took pleasure in the cool and clear water gushing from the ground and named this spring Waipahu.
-Before the Western civilization set foot in Hawaii, the Hawaiians considered Waipahu to be the capital of Oahu.
-Royalty in the Kingdom of Hawaii would often gather and enjoy the fresh water from the spring Waipahu.
+Before Western civilization came to Hawaii, Hawaiians considered Waipahu the capital of Oahu.
+Royalty in the Kingdom of Hawaii often gathered and enjoyed the fresh water from the spring Waipahu.